oauthstuff/draft-oauth-rar/main.md

    [[ To be removed from the final specification ]]

-   -06
+   -08

+   * formatting in authorization details type section

+   -07

    * incorporated review feedback from WGLC
-   * removed use of resource indicators to filter authorization details in token response
    * fixed wording in token introspection section
    * added privacy considerations re authorization details in token response

+   -06

+  * removed use of resource indicators to filter authorization details in token response

    -05

    * added `authorization_details` token request parameter and discussion on authorization details comparison